 Our infant tent camping packing list is everything you need to successfully camp with your baby!
-Here is the Infant Car Camping List for downloading and printing.
+Here is the Baby Camping Checklist for downloading and printing.
 It’s a free, printable PDF!

-The infant car camping packing list should be used in addition to the Car Camping Packing List.
+The baby camping packing list should be used in addition to the Car Camping Packing List.

 So many people have asked us how we went camping with an infant.
 The simple answer is we packed the car and left.
 When you have a baby, you know that they don’t always sleep well and doing anything is a gamble.
 Camping with a baby is not that much more difficult than being at home once you have all of the right gear packed.

-Here is our complete tent camping infant checklist for taking your baby camping:
+Here is our complete baby camping checklist for taking your baby camping:

 - Pack n Play

 We loved using the Pack n Play when our guy was little.
 It kept him contained in the tent and he was used to sleeping in it so it really helped with a sense of familiarity.
 If you’re going to bring a pack n play or other infant sleep cot, be sure to get a tent that is rated for 2 more people than you have.
 We bring a 6 person tent for the 3 of us and it’s amazing.

 If you’re camping in cooler weather, we’d recommend putting a sleeping mat under the baby.
 Again, please check all current safety guides for safe infant sleeping.
 You can get a foldable mat , or you can get a roll up mat and fold them in half to fit in the Pack n Play.

 Either way make sure you don’t get an inflatable mat, as it’s not safe for infants to sleep on inflated surfaces, and they won’t stay folded nicely anyway.